What are the best ways to take CBD? Well, there are many different methods, and each depends on the individual and the intended results.

 Then there’s transdermal methods: absorption into the bloodstream via skin contact, or salves that relieve muscle and joint pain.

-And, of course you can simply eat it, via elixirs, like Maku's full spectrum hemp oil, or consume it with food.
+And, of course you can simply eat it, via elixirs, like Maku's CBD Oil Full Spectrum Tincture, or consume it with food.
 Hemp itself is a super food and a great way to get vegetable protein.
 The long-term consumption of hemp has its own variety of health benefits.

 But as with all cannabinoids, there is a chance you’ll build a tolerance.
 It’s a good rule of thumb to start small and work from there.